Docs/Tools & Features/Skills

 Custom Skills

-Skills live in .dynamo/skills/ (project) or ~/.config/dynamo/skills/ (personal).
-Local skills override built-in skills of the same name.
+Skills live in .dynamo/skills/ (project) or your personal config dir (~/.config/dynamo/skills/).
+Local skills override personal, and both override built-ins of the same name.

 Each skill is a directory with a SKILL.md file and optional resource subdirectories: